 There will be free time to relax, enjoy the peaceful space of the woods and shadows cast by the fire.
 If its a clear night, we will move to the adjacent stone circle for hot chocolate, sharing stories and anecdotes of past adventures around our fire pit under the stars.

-We supply all specialist equipment, camp kitchen and shelter building kit.
+We supply all food, drinks (non alcoholic), refreshments, specialist equipment, camp kitchen and shelter building kit.
 On site is clean tap water, flushing toilets, with sink and shower.